 The Pig And Fiddle

-An iconic pub, beloved by locals, The Pig & Fiddle gastropub in the centre of Bath is a popular stop for both Bathonians and tourists alike, with a selection of seasonal dishes and sharers, award-winning Butcombe beers, local cider, wine and cocktails.
+An iconic pub, beloved by locals, The Pig & Fiddle gastropub in the centre of Bath is a popular stop for both Bathonians and tourists alike – especially after taking in the stunning sights of the Royal Crescent.
 Catch the latest big game on the flatscreen TVs, or chill in the atmospheric sun-trap beer garden – and you can’t miss the unique, delicious Piggy sharing roast dinners on Sundays!
-For a beautiful and boutique place to stay, check out the sister venue next door, Broad Street Townhouse.
+For a beautiful and boutique place to stay, check out the sister venue next door, Broad Street Townhouse hotel.

 The Royal Crescent